 Source: Processed data, 2020

-According to the result represented in table 10, it can be seen that the value of organizational culture variable is significant because 0,000 < 0,05.
-Hence, the decision of the hypothesis testing is that Ha is accepted and it can be concluded that there is influence of human resources to the financial reporting quality.
+According to table 10, it is evident that the value of organizational culture variable is significant because 0,000 < 0,05.
+Therefore, it was decided that the hypothesis testing Ha is accepted and that human resources has an influence on the quality of financial reporting.

 SIMPLE LINEAR REGRESSION ANALYSIS

-Simple Linear Regression analysis is a statistic method used to test how far is a causal relationship between the causal variable (X) and effect variable (Y).
-This analysis determines the relationship direction between the independent and dependent variables, whether it is positive or negative.
-Also, it predicts the value of dependent variable when the value of the independent variable increases or decreases.
+Simple Linear Regression analysis is a statistic method used to test the extent of the relationship between the casual (X) and effect variables (Y).
+This analysis determines the direction of relationship between the independent and dependent variables, whether it is positive or negative.
+Also, it is used to predict the value of dependent variable when the value of the independent one either increases or decreases.

-A simple regression equation can be taken from table 10 as follows:
+A simple regression equation is derived from table 10 as follows:

 Y = 3.111 + 0.466 X